-An analysis of the change in ongoing contribution rate from 31 March 2012 to 31 March 2015 is shown below.
-The main reason for the increase in the required contribution rate has been the change to the assumptions, and in particular the reduction in the discount rate.
-The change in the membership profile also resulted in an increase to the contribution rate.
+An analysis of the change in ongoing contribution rate from 31 March 2015 to 31 March 2018 is shown in the chart overleaf.
+The main reason for the increase in the required contribution rate has been the change to the assumptions, and in particular the reduction in the real discount rate.